Parmenides (dialogue): Discussion with Socrates

+Hence, concludes Socrates, there is no problem in demonstrating that sensible things may have opposite attributes; what would cause consternation—and earn his admiration—would be if someone were to show that the Forms themselves were capable of admitting contrary predicates.

 At this point, Parmenides takes over as Socrates' interlocutor and dominates the remainder of the dialogue.
 After establishing that Socrates himself has made the distinction between Forms and sensibles, Parmenides asks him what sorts of Form he is prepared to recognize.
 Socrates replies that he has no doubt about the existence of mathematical, ethical and aesthetic Forms (e.g., Unity, Plurality, Goodness, Beauty), but is unsure of Forms of Man, Fire and Water; he is almost certain, though admits to some reservations, that undignified objects like hair, mud and dirt do not have Forms.
 Parmenides suggests that when he is older and more committed to philosophy, he will consider all the consequences of his theory, even regarding seemingly insignificant objects like hair and mud.

-For the remainder of the first part of the dialogue, Parmenides draws Socrates out on certain aspects of the Theory of Forms and in the process brings to bear five arguments against the theory.
+For the remainder of the first part of the dialogue, Parmenides draws Socrates out on certain aspects of the Theory of Forms, and in the process brings to bear five arguments against the theory; these can be summarized as follows:

 Argument 1.
-(130e–131e) If particular things come to partake of the Form of Beauty or Likeness or Largeness they thereby become beautiful or like or large.
-Parmenides presses Socrates on how precisely many particulars can participate in a single Form.
-On one hand, if the Form as a whole is present in each of its many instances, then it would as a whole be in numerically different places, and thus separate from itself.
-Socrates suggests that the Form might be like a day, and thus present in many things at once.
+(130e–131e) If particular things come to partake of the Form of Beauty or Likeness or Largeness, they thereby become beautiful or alike or large.
+Parmenides presses Socrates on how, precisely, many particulars can participate in a single Form.
+On one hand, if the Form as a whole is present in each of its many instances, then it would—as a whole—be in numerically different places, and thus separate from itself.
+Socrates suggests that the Form might be like a day, and thus present in many places at once.
 Parmenides counters that this would be little different from a single sail covering a number of people, wherein different parts touch different individuals; consequently, the Form is many.